ProstheticConscience/ATTG/README.md

 ## License

+This software makes use of the Tor Projects work: https://www.torproject.org/

+    This product is produced independently from the Tor® anonymity software and carries no guarantee from The Tor Project about quality, suitability or anything else.

 Licensed under the GPLv3: https://www.gnu.org/licenses/gpl-3.0.html

     Autonomous Tor Traffic Generator.
 A tool to generate web traffic over the Tor network.